IIGROUP/RADN/README.md

 ## Citation
 ```
-@InProceedings{Wang2021Unsupervised,
+@inproceedings
-  author    = {Wang, Longguang and Wang, Yingqian and Dong, Xiaoyu and Xu, Qingyu and Yang, Jungang and An, Wei and Guo, Yulan},
+{RADN2021ntire, title={Region-Adaptive Deformable Network for Image Quality Assessment},
-  title     = {Unsupervised Degradation Representation Learning for Blind Super-Resolution},
+author={Shuwei Shi and Qingyan Bai and Mingdeng Cao and Weihao Xia and Jiahao Wang and Yifan Chen and Yujiu Yang},
-  booktitle = {CVPR},
+booktitle={IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops},
-  year      = {2021},
+year={2021}
 }
 ```